rh-mobb/documentation/content/aro/aap/index.md

 ## High-Level Architecture

 Below represents a high-level architecture.
-It is intended to show a simplified architecture with all components deployed.
+It is intended to show a simplified architecture with *most* components deployed.
 Please note that components can easily be spread across multiple availability zones to achieve high availability requirements, which is not represented in the overly simplified diagram below: